rikosintie/Discovery/README.md

 ----------------------------------------------------------------

-## SBOM
+## SBOM - a Software Bill of Materials

-You can create the JSON format data file of an SPDX compatible SBOM file using Insights, Dependency Graph, Export SBOM from the repository home page.
-The filename is sbom.json for this project.
+Github has a feature for creating an SPDX compatible SBOM file.
+From the repository page click:
+Insights, Dependency Graph, Export SBOM.

+This project includes a file named sbom.json.

+You can use tools from the [SPDX project](https://github.com/spdx/tools-python) to validate and work with the sbom.json file.
+They have a python script that allows you to output a Graphviz format file.
+Here is the command I used to create sbom.dot.

+`pyspdxtools -i sbom.json --graph -o sbom``

+You can use this site, [Graphviz Visual Editor](http://magjac.com/graphviz-visual-editor/) to convert the sbom.dot file to an SVG image.
+For this project the filename is spdx.svg.

 ----------------------------------------------------------------